 Your customer doesn’t want to know why or how the problem happened, they want it to be solved.
 Period.

 Resolve the problem in the individual order or if applicable, share the issue with the responsible department.

 That means that you have to promise only what you can actually deliver and rebuild trust.

 "I try first to validate the emotions they’re feeling by accurately reflecting back to them.
 This is a way of showing that I care.
 Once they trust that I care, then it’s easier to work with them on a possible solution or workaround.
 I make sure I’m on the same page with them on what the problem is.
 I’m honest and as transparent as I can be, even when that means I’m delivering an answer I know they won’t like.
 I only commit to actions I can follow through on (which includes me not making commitments on anyone else’s behalf).
 And then I follow through on any commitments I’ve made.

-My strategy is simply help solve the problem as best I can.
-Hopefully that helps repair trust, and if they become a promoter, that’s even better - but it’s not an outcome I have in mind.
-I don’t want to make the situation about me, in the same way that I wouldn’t ask someone to give me a positive satisfaction rating.
+My strategy is simply helping solve the problem as best I can.
+Hopefully, that helps repair trust, and if they become a promoter, that’s even better - but it’s not an outcome I have in mind.
+I don’t want to make the situation about me, in the same way, that I wouldn’t ask someone to give me a positive satisfaction rating.
 I’d rather have their honest feedback, even when it’s negative.
 Helping decrease people’s stress always makes me feel like a hero” - adds Dave.

 At the same time, this process focuses very much on customer service point of view.
 As you remember, for every customer who complains, there are 26 customers who don’t say anything, so is it possible you encourage your customers to speak up?